rubocode/iTask/concepts/classes/flags/importance/index.md

 ## Importance

-A thing can be given and desired kind of importance.
+A thing can be given a desired kind of importance.

 In some situations, we simply go with the binary — it is either important or not important.